 How to Pack Plants for Domestic Flights

-For domestic flights, there’s no need to transport your plant bare-root.
+For domestic flights, there’s no need to transport your plant bare-rooted.
 But if you want to, you can do that anyway to save some weight and space.
 Here’s how you transport plants with soil in your hand luggage:

 - Make sure that your plant, together with the pot, fits the airline size requirements for hand luggage.
 Most commonly, it’s 22 x 14 x 9 inches.